donavonelli/Make-A-Sip/readme.md

 /* MVP Pitch */
-This app is users to post to the internet community their drink recipe ideas and browse others creations
+This app is users to post to the internet community their drink recipe ideas and browse others creations.
+Through this app users will be able to view a catalog of drink recipes, including other users recipes.
+A user will also be able to add their favorite recipes to their user profile.